 - If you are scaling up a recipe, you don't need to increase everything by as much as you think, especially the liquid element of the recipe.
 So, if you are multiplying the recipe by 5 times, you will not need 5 times the liquid.
 Be careful too, with strong flavours like garlic or spices.
 Don't overdo it!

-- Ginger and garlic quantities should be roughly the same in a curry.
+- Ginger and garlic quantities should be roughly equal in a curry.

 - If you put too much spice in your recipe, counteract at the end of cooking by adding lemon juice.

 - If you want to save time on your curry cooking, use frozen chopped onions, frozen ginger and frozen garlic.

 - Frozen, pre-chopped vegetables can also be a great way to cut down on prep time if you are cooking curry for a party or a large number of people